jamesdschmidt/jamesdschmidt.github.io/what-im-reading.md

 Bookmark: page 153

+## *Harry Potter and the Order of the Phoenix* by J. K. Rolling
+Harry is definitely a teenager as he is getting impatient with everyone around him.
+He ego has grown thinking he has done more than survive his past encounters.

+Bookmark: page 135

+# What I've Read Recently

 ## *Harry Potter and the Goblet of Fire* by J. K. Rolling
-I'm reading the Harry Potter series for fun to my son nightly.
-I've never read them before but I have seen several of the movies.
-The movies are done well but the books are worth reading.

-Bookmark: page 720
+This seems to be a pivotal book in the series.
+It is slow going at the beginning but it really picks up in the last few chapters.